i5hi/julie/README.md

 We want to create a correct implementation of our chosen http server library (warp) and create an async friendly http service. `async` in rust is still new to us and we are certainly not using it as effectively as we could.

-3. database-interface: finally, it would be nice to decouple `sled` from the storage model.
+3. database-interface: finally, it would be nice to decouple `sled` from the storage model and allow using either `SQL` or external storage like `Hasicorp Vault`.